16550 Heron Rd,

 Until 1986 there was no water at the church.
 Area farmers filled 10 gallon milk cans with water and hauled them to the church, first with tractor and wagon, then by pickups.
 By the 1980's the need to replace the outdoor toilets with indoor bathrooms became imminent if the tradition was to be continued.
 In 1986, a 10 ft x 20 ft addition was built to the northeast corner of the church.
 A well was drilled and water was piped into the church.

-Today the Lima Church and Cemetery continues to be used by the community for special events, funerals, weddings and of course, Lima Leaf Day.
+Today the Lima Church and Cemetery continues to be used by the community for special events, family gatherings, tours, funerals, weddings and of course, Lima Leaf Day.
+To purchase Lima Church items or to reserve the church for your event, contact Patricia Baumler at 563-425-3206.

 Lima Leaf Day